thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

 ThingsBoard offers the capability to manage devices through a web interface and [REST API](/docs/{{docsPrefix}}reference/rest-api/), store data from devices, and facilitate interaction between devices and other components of the platform.

 Devices, in this context, can refer to physical or virtual objects connected to a network, such as monitoring sensors, smart devices, machines, sensors, and more.
-These devices can collect data like temperature, humidity, GPS coordinates, and send this data to the ThingsBoard platform.
+These devices can collect data like temperature, humidity, GPS coordinates and send this data to the ThingsBoard platform.

 Devices can be organized into various [groups](/docs/{{docsPrefix}}user-guide/groups/).